-- Line 13: When a special depreciation allowance is taken for federal tax purposes, the depreciable base must be reduced by the amount of the allowance.
-Enter the additional depreciation expense for purposes of this state due to the basis adjustment not being made for state purposes.
-Attach supporting computations for any amounts claimed. - Line 14: Enter any other deductions authorized by law.
+Line 14: Enter any other deductions authorized by law.
 For each adjustment, provide an explanation of the basis for exclusion and a schedule showing how the amount is computed.
 In particular, gain from the sale of an interest in certain types of domestic entities may not be recognized for state purposes.
 If this is applicable, provide a schedule showing the computation of the non-recognized gain.
 For more details on what qualifies for this exclusion, see Miss.
-Code Ann. § 27-7-9(f)(10). - Line 17: Enter the amount of non-business income (loss) shown on the Non-business Income Worksheet, Form 83-150, column E, line 2.
+Code Ann. § 27- 7-9(f)(10).